Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Functional Regression Models with Tumor Shape Information as Covariates

 \subsection{Posterior Predictive Inference}

 We now formally describe how to conduct posterior predictive inferences on clinical phenotypic traits for unobserved patients.
-Assume that we have received a set of new brain tumors and have computed their corresponding topological summary statistics.
-We can write the joint distribution between the observed patient responses ($S$) and the function values taken at the test images ($T$), under the prior in Equation \eq{GP}, as
+Assume that we have received a set of new brain tumors and have computed their corresponding topological summary statistics $\bF^*(t)$.
+Under the prior in Equation \eq{GP}, we can write the joint distribution between the observed patient responses ($\by$) and the function values taken at the test images ($\bm{f}^*$) as